yuanhu2435/neural-compressor/new_docs/pruning.md

 #### User-defined yaml

 The user-defined yaml follows below syntax, note `train` section is optional if user implements `pruning_func` and sets to `pruning_func` attribute of pruning instance.
-User could refer to [the yaml template file](../docs/pruning.yaml) to know field meanings.
+User could refer to the yaml files in examples to know field meanings.

 ##### `train`